sinai-dev/OSLDocs/API/SL_Effect.md

 * Value from 0 to 100, what is the general chance for the Cough to trigger when this effect is activated?

 ## SL_CreateItemEffect : SL_Effect
-Used to add an item to the caster's inventory.
+Used to add an item to the affected character's inventory.

 `ItemToCreate` (int)
 * The Item ID to create